 Dermal fillers, like Juvederm and Radiesse, fill lines while stimulating collagen growth to diminish wrinkles, creases or folds.
 Many types of fillers also stimulate the natural production of collagen.
 Fillers treat more “firmly established” wrinkles, and their effects are noticeable almost immediately.
 Depending on the filler used, they can last from 6 months up to a year, and may be used in conjunction with Botox under the supervision of your doctor.

 Both Botox and dermal fillers are minimally invasive injectables that can help you get the smooth skin you desire.
 No matter which procedure you choose, be sure to have it performed by a Board-certified surgeon to ensure your safety.
-Contact Dr. George Pope and the team at Orlando Plastic Surgery Center to learn more about Orlando botox treatments and dermal fillers.
+Contact Dr. George Pope and the team at Pope Plastic Surgery to learn more about Orlando botox treatments and dermal fillers.